-This article covers what it means to be the black sheep of the family, and strategies to cope with the distress it can cause.
+This article illustrates what it means to be the black sheep of the family and offers strategies to cope with the distress it can cause.

 What does it mean to be the “black sheep” of the family?

 A “black sheep” is a family member who is marginalized, treated differently, or excluded by the rest of the family.
-Black sheep, also known as marginalized family members, experience feelings of hurt, inadequacy, and loneliness.
+Black sheep, also known as marginalized family members, often feel hurt, inadequate, and lonely.

 Black sheep, also known as marginalized family members, are mostly characterized by the fact that they don’t “fit in,” leading to feelings of hurt and inadequacy, or isolation and frustration.
 The life of a family’s black sheep almost always contains loneliness.